If you’re looking for a VoIP platform, Google Voice is likely to appear at the top of your search results.

 If you’re on the free plan for a personal number, you won’t pay anything for the basic service with calls and texts.

-But Google Voice for Google Workspace isn’t a free service.
+But Google Voice for business isn’t a free service.
 If you’re a small business owner, you should expect to pay double digits for everyone on your team:

-• The Starter plan is $10 per user per month
+- The Starter plan for up to 10 users is $10 per user per month*

-To use a paid Google Voice plan, you’ll also need a Google Workspace subscription, which costs $7 per user per month.
+*Besides the individual plan, to use a paid Google Voice plan you’ll need a Google Workspace subscription, which costs $7 per user per month.
 Unfortunately, these costs start to add up — especially considering that there are better small business phone system options.

 Pros of Google Voice